Security Architecture Fit Evaluation

 SAFE answers a different question.

 Audit, insurance, and maturity reviews all matter.
-SAFE focuses on the decision in front of the business: Are we safe enough to proceed?
+SAFE focuses on the conditions in front of the business: What security conditions should be understood before proceeding?

 AuditCan we evidence controls?